Modern Folk Tunes

 Rainbow Reel was written at Taransay Fiddle Camp in July 2008 and took first place in the tune-writing competition!

 Polka Perplexus is dedicated to the students who didn’t turn up for their piano lessons one day in 2010.
-Alison wrote this at the piano in her free time – hence the non-melodeon-friendly chords.
+I wrote this at the piano in my free time – hence the non-melodeon-friendly chords.